-Cassandra: There are many benefits that can be experience.
+Cassandra: There are many benefits that can be experienced.
 I’ll name a few.

-- Hydration is a big benefit and tough in our temperature and humidity regulated world.
+- Hydration is a big benefit and tough to achieve in our temperature and humidity regulated world.

 - Some experience increased energy.
 Some of this is just due to a lightness felt by letting go of things you’ve literally and figuratively been holding on to